erhhung/homelab-k8s/README.md

 ## Overview

-The top-level Ansible playbook `main.yml` run by `play.sh` will provision 5 VM hosts (`rancher` and `k8s1`..`k8s4`) in the existing XCP-ng `Home` pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for the user `erhhung`.
+The top-level Ansible playbook `main.yml` run by `play.sh` will provision 7 VM hosts (`rancher` and `k8s1`..`k8s6`) in the existing XCP-ng `Homelab` pool, all running Ubuntu Server 24.04 Minimal without customizations besides basic networking and authorized SSH key for user `erhhung`.

-A single-node K3s Kubernetes cluster will be installed on host `rancher` alongside with Rancher Server on that cluster, and a 4-node RKE2 Kubernetes cluster with a high-availability control plane using virtual IPs will be installed on hosts
+A single-node K3s Kubernetes cluster will be installed on host `rancher` along with Rancher Server on that cluster, and a 6-node RKE2 Kubernetes cluster with high-availability control plane using a virtual IP will be installed on hosts
+`k8s1`..`k8s6`.
+MetalLB will be installed and configured in BGP mode on the 6-node cluster to load-balance external traffic among cluster nodes using ECMP routing provided by pfSense and FRR.

-`k8s1`..`k8s4`.
-Longhorn and NFS storage provisioners will be installed in each cluster to manage a pool of LVM logical volumes on each node, and to expand the overall storage capacity on the QNAP NAS.
+Longhorn and NFS storage provisioners will be installed in each cluster to manage a pool of LVM logical volumes on each node, and to expand the overall storage capacity onto the QNAP NAS.
+MinIO will also be installed, serving as S3-compatible object storage backed by NFS volumes on QNAP.

-All cluster services will be provisioned with TLS certificates from Erhhung's private CA server at `pki.fourteeners.local` or its faster mirror at `cosmos.fourteeners.local`.
+All cluster services will be provisioned with TLS certificates from Erhhung's private CA server at `pki.fourteeners.local` (or its faster mirror at `cosmos.fourteeners.local`) with the help of `cert-manager` and Step CA.

 ## Cluster Topology